 By Rick Ferguson

-, Thomas evinces a deep understanding of the original purpose and evolution of loyalty programs.
+In her article, Thomas evinces a deep understanding of the original purpose and evolution of loyalty programs.
 Money quote #1:

 "Loyalty programs were built to differentiate brands from one another, largely focused on delivering functional benefits like rewards or members-only discounts.
 These programs were managed as another marketing channel, creating new levers that could be pulled to increase short-term revenue and profit amongst the customers that were identified as having the highest value.
 As loyalty programs have expanded to include more emotional benefits, they have seen the value associated with meeting a consumer's needs.
 Now companies are competing for customer relationships rather than customer memberships."